Penny Mordaunt's sword-wielding role - and other top moments

 "Don't let anyone ever say I never say anything positive about the Tories...
 I am in awe of @PennyMordaunt arm and shoulder strength," former Labour spin doctor Alastair Campbell tweeted.

-While Ms Mordaunt's outfit - a blue dress, shawl and Tudor-like hat - also caught people's attention, with many drawing comparisons with Henry VIII's second wife Anne Boleyn.
+While Ms Mordaunt's custom-made teal outfit - with a matching cape and headband with feather embroidery - also caught people's attention, with many drawing comparisons with Henry VIII's second wife Anne Boleyn.

 One woman tweeted: "Penny Mordaunt has absolutely stolen the show at the Abbeytoday!
 She is rocking that Anne Boleyn look!"